-Risk Description Management COMPLIANCE RISKS In its operations Saab is obligated to follow laws and regulations, be compliant with agreed customer regulations and make conscious decisions about which global standards Saab will live up to.
+Risk Description Management COMPLIANCE RISKS In its operations Saab is obligated to follow laws and regulations, be compliant with agreed customer regulations and make consci- ous decisions about which global standards Saab will live up to.
 Compliance issues are integrated in the business strategy and affect Saab's strategic priorities.
 This work is guided by Saab's Code of Conduct, which is adopted by the Board of Directors.
 Saab does business around the world and has relationships with • Policy of zero tolerance for bribes and corruption. customers and other stakeholders on every continent.
-Ethical Training in Saab's Code of Conduct. values, transparent relationships and compliance are critical for Saab.
-The trust of the public and the political system, together • Strict scrutiny of marketing consultants and business partners. with employee pride, is critical to Saab's long-term profitability and survival.
-Whistleblower system. • Supplier Code of Conduct. paten Saab's operations are also affected by approvals, licenses, patents and other intellectual property.
-Clear roles and responsibilities. • Information and IT security strategy and security classification. · · • Internal training on information management for all employees. • Systematic environmental work to reduce environmental impacts.
-Occupational health and safety policy. • Participation in the UN's Global Compact. • ISO 9001 and 14001 certified.
-Saab's internal ethics and compliance function. • Internal Control and Internal Audit.
+Ethical • Training in Saab's Code of Conduct. values, transparent relationships and compliance are critical for Saab.
+The trust of the public and the political system, together • Strict scrutiny of marketing consultants and business partners. with employee pride, is critical to Saab's long-term profitability Whistleblower system. and survival. • Supplier Code of Conduct.
+Saab's operations are also affected by approvals, licenses, Clear roles and responsibilities. patents and other intellectual property. • Information and IT security strategy and security classification.
+Learn more about Saab's sustainability work and key • Internal training on information management for all employees. performance indicators on pages 54-70. $\bullet {\sf Systematic environmental work to reduce environmental impacts}.$ Occupational health and safety policy. • Participation in the UN's Global Compact. • ISO 9001 and 14001 certified. • Saab's internal ethics and compliance function. • Internal Control and Internal Audit.